psf/pyperf/doc/cli.rst

 ``0.95``.

 If the benchmark suites contain more than one benchmark, the `geometric mean
-<https://en.wikipedia.org/wiki/Geometric_mean>`_ of benchmark results mean
+<https://en.wikipedia.org/wiki/Geometric_mean>`_ of benchmark results means
-normalized to the reference results mean is computed.
+normalized to the reference results means is computed.
 It is a convenient index to summarize benchmark suite results normalized to the reference suite.
 See `How not to lie with statistics: the correct way to summarize benchmark results
 <https://www.cse.unsw.edu.au/~cs9242/11/papers/Fleming_Wallace_86.pdf>`_ paper